 Even in this situation, I can lift the rocks blocking my way, one at a time.
 Indeed, I may be helped here by others; journeys are often best taken in company – ask the pilgrims of old about this!!

 Moving towards an end (or a new beginning)

 When the road is clear, I can move on towards an end-point.
 Once I reach it, I discover that the end-point is only a step on a larger route.
 That need not be a disappointment: It is only the end of the beginning.
 At that time, I may need to rest even more, and give myself a break before taking the next step!!
 This is important, as some ‘goals’ have unintended consequences.

 In the illustration, above, I offer the example of marriage.
 For most people, marriage will be an important life event.
 Generally a large victory.
 Even so, things can turn out differently and further unexpected change may arise in a separation or divorce.
 It was Churchill who made that famous war-time speech about ‘beginnings and ends’.

 Churchill’s view of safe experiments!

 Another example I offer on a more personal level.
 It relates to two of my own small defeats that turn out not to be so.
-In my life, I was disappointed not to get two appointments in the education and training field.
-With time, I discovered that these ‘failures’ were important steps on a very different scenic route; one of them moved me out of Scotland, into re-training as a psychologist.
+Several decades ago, I was disappointed not to get two appointments in the education and training field.
+With time, I discovered that these ‘failures’ were important steps on a very different scenic route; one of them moved me out of Scotland and into re-training as a psychologist.